Part 2, The Allies Return

 The tank employment plan for the Dog and Easy Green beaches were for the 743rd’s B and C Companies to be landed 1,000 yards from the shoreline, which would allow the tanks to come ashore at 6.25 am.
 They were to then blast German pillboxes and other defensive points.
 The last company, “A” which had Shermans outfitted with long funnels to allow them to wade up to shore was to blast the shore while still on ship.
 They were to land at 6.30 am.

-This is not what happened to the tanks of the 741st Tank Battalion which was to support the 16th Infantry on the eastern half of “Omaha.”
+This is not what happened to the tanks of the 741st Tank Battalion which was to support the 16th Infantry Regiment on the eastern half of “Omaha.”
 As the LCTs carrying the American tank chugged towards the coast, a fierce argument erupted between two senior tank commanders and the US Naval officers who commanded the LCTs.
-The tank officers wanted to launch their tanks from 5,000 yards of the shoreline, while the naval men argued that it was better to get in closer because the sea was rough.
+The tank officers wanted to launch their tanks from 5,000 yards of the shoreline, while the naval men argued that it was better to get in closer because of rough seas.

-Overruling the concerns of the naval officer whom they outranked, the tank commanders pushed their unit into the sea.
-One infantry officer in a nearby LCA, Captain Bill Friedman of the 2nd Battalion, 16th Infantry Regiment was appalled to see what happened next.
+Overruling the concerns of the naval officer whom they outranked, the tank commanders of the 741st pushed their unit into the sea.
+One infantry officer in a nearby LCA, Captain Bill Friedman of the 2nd Battalion, 16th Infantry Regiment saw what happened next.
 The Shermans sank like stones.
 “It was terrible to watch,” he said.

 The infantry meantime, would arrive at “Omaha” at 6.30.
-Among them was the photographer Robert Capa, who had decided the accompany the troops into the fray.
-While some men worried about being killed, Capa’s biggest quandary the day before been which unit to go with: either Lt-Colonel Robert Taylor’s Regimental Headquarters or the one of the assault companies in the 2nd Battalion.
+Among them was the war photographer Robert Capa, who had decided the accompany the troops into the fray.
+While some men worried about being killed, Capa’s biggest quandary the day before been which unit to go with: either Lt-Colonel Robert Taylor’s Regimental Headquarters or the one of the 2nd Battalion's assault companies.

 “On the one hand, the objectives of Company B looked interesting and to go along with them seemed to be a pretty safe bet.
 Then again, I used to know Company E very well and the story I had got with them in Sicily was one of the best during the war.
 I was about choose between Companies B and E when Colonel Taylor…tipped me off that regimental HQ would follow close the behind the first waves of infantry.
 If I went with him, I wouldn’t miss the action and I’d be a little safer.”
 While Capa would say after the war that he had decided to gamble and go in with the first wave – with E Company, post-war evidence suggests he went in with Colonel Taylor.

 Aboard the troopship USS Henrico, Capa had taken dozens of photos as the hours counted down to H-Hour: GIs playing cards, writing letters, planners poring over their maps.
 One of the troops was a 32-year-old Corporal from Brooklyn named Sam Fuller who had been a journalist, a screenwriter and a pulp novelist before the war interrupted his life.
-Now, he was lying on a large box of ammunition, contemplating the far distance, dread written all over his face.
+Now, he was lying on a large box of ammunition, contemplating events to come, dread written all over his face.

 LCVPs from the USS Samuel Chase with troops from the 16th Infantry Regiment head towards towards the Easy Red sector of Omaha Beach on D-Day.
 The area in the background is the stretch of bluff between WN64 and WN62.
 After the war, the Normandy American Cemetery would be established on top of the plateau seen here.
 US National Archives